lucrae/crow/README.md

 # crow
-An browser for Chess openings
+A browser for Chess openings